-Research in Scott lab uses high resolution or exotic electron microscopy methods to relate structure to function in a variety of materials.
+Research in Scott lab uses advanced and high resolution electron microscopy methods to relate structure to function in a variety of materials.
 Much of the work occurs at the National Center for Electron Microscopy (NCEM), part of the Molecular Foundry at Lawrence Berkeley National Lab.

 Atom-by-atom characterization of nanomaterials with atomic electron tomography